The Sahel, desertification beyond drought

 It was not the first time that the Sahel had been ravaged by a drought.
 Since systematic records started being kept, at the beginning of the 20th century, the area has experienced alternating climatic periods of abundant and scarce rainfall.
 The first recorded drought took place in 1915, causing a great migration towards more fertile areas in the south.
 During the 1960s, there was a period of abundant rainfall that filled the water wells and caused the return of shepherds and farmers, largely driven by the governments of the countries of the strip, some of them recently decolonized.

 But then droughts returned with greater force.
 Between the years 1968 and 1974, grazing became impossible and the lack of water triggered a large-scale famine that led to the first mobilization of external aid and the creation of the International Fund for Agricultural Development by United Nations.
 The soil of the Sahel had degraded to such an extent that, in 1977, the first United Nations Conference on Desertification was organized in Nairobi, Kenya.
-In 1994, the United Nations declared the 17th June as the , and the (UNCCD) was established in 1996.
+In 1994, the United Nations declared the 17th June as the World Day to Combat Desertification and Drought, and the United Nations Convention to Combat Desertification (UNCCD) was established in 1996.
 The UNCCD defined desertification as “land degradation in arid, semi-arid and dry sub-humid areas resulting from various factors including climatic variations and human activities.”

 © Jon Evans